sneakers-the-rat/infrastructure/_sections/2_0_principles.md

 ### Infrastructures need Communities

-The alternative to centralized governing and development bodies is to give the tools for community control over infrastructural components.
+The alternative to centralized governing and development bodies is to build the tools for community control over infrastructural components.
 This is perhaps the largest missing piece in current scientific tooling.
 On one side, decentralized governance is the means by which an infrastructure can be maintained to serve the ever-evolving needs of its users.
 On the other, a sense of community ownership is what drives people to not only adopt but contribute to the development of an infrastructure.
+In addition to a potentially woo-woo sense of socially affiliative "community-ness," any collaborative system needs a way of ensuring that the practice of maintaining, building, and using it is designed to *visibly and tangibly benefit* those that do, rather than be relegated to a cabal of invisible developers and maintainers {% cite grudinGroupwareSocialDynamics1994 randallDistributedOntologyBuilding2011 %}.

 Governance and communication tools also make it possible to realize the infinite variation in application that infrastructures need while keeping them coherent: tools must be built with means of bringing the endless local conversations and modifications of use into a common space where they can become a cumulative sense of shared memory.

 This idea will be given further treatment and instantiation in a later discussion of the social dynamics of private bittorrent trackers, and is necessarily diffuse because of the desire to not be authoritarian about the structure of governance.